A guide to digital GP consultation

 This is where digital GP services come into play.
 They offer the flexibility to schedule appointments at times that suit you, all with a fully qualified and registered GP.

 In this guide we explain what a virtual doctor’s appointment is and what to expect when you book one.
-After reading the guide you should feel fully prepared and confident about making a digital GP appointment.
+After reading the guide, you should feel fully prepared and confident about making a digital GP appointment.

 What is a digital GP?

 A digital GP is a fully qualified private doctor that you have an appointment with via call or a video call virtually on your phone, tablet or laptop.
-They’re also known as a virtual doctor, or digital doctor.
+They're also known as a virtual doctor, or digital doctor.
 With some providers, you can book an appointment 24/7 and often be seen the same day.
-You get access to a digital GP through private health insurance or via a pay as you go private GP service.
+You get access to a digital GP through private health insurance or via a pay-as-you-go private GP service.

 Private health insurance companies, like Vitality, will provide an app that you can use to book an appointment.
 You'll be able to choose a time and date that suits you, which makes this service especially convenient.